kuiperzone/PupNet-Deploy/README.md

     sudo dnf remove helloworld

-This is not an issue with PupNet or necessarily with your AppStream metadata.
+This is not an issue with PupNet or AppStream metadata.
 Rather, having been installed from file, the Gnome Software Center lacks certain other metadata it expects had the package originated from a repository.
 See [here for information](https://discourse.gnome.org/t/gnome-software-open-and-uninstall-button-not-working-for-app/14338/7).